WilielFlorenciani/testing-bbb-resources/README.md

-# testing-capstone-resources-iapshowroom
+# testing-bbb-resources

-This is a quick test for resources in BBB for our capstone project
+This is a quick test for resources in BBB